aristanetworks/avd/tools/schema-explorer/README.md

   `aristanetworks/avd-internal#539`.
 Closes the dynamic_keys hole and the same-schema `$ref` hole, while keeping cross-schema refs as leaf annotations to bound the SQLite size.
-- **Embedded views via custom HTML element**, not iframe / template override — picked at the May 15th maintainers call.
-Each embed is a single DOM node to MkDocs, so Material's TOC, headings nav, and search stay native.
+- **Embedded views via a Markdown fence**, not iframe / template override — picked at the May 15th maintainers call.
+Docs authors use `schema-explorer` fenced blocks, which the Markdown formatter renders into custom elements.
+Each embed is a single DOM node to MkDocs, so Material TOC, headings nav, and search stay native.
 Earlier iframe and Jinja-override variants were collapsed into the current Material-hosted entry page, `docs/schema-explorer.md`.
 - **Source and build output both under `tools/`**, copied into `site/_assets/` by `mkdocs_hook.py` — keeps `docs/` to documentation only (`.md`, images).